Obanazawa: Climate

-Obanazawa has a Humid continental climate (Köppen climate classification Cfa) with large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
+Obanazawa has a Humid continental climate (Köppen climate classification Dfa) with large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 Precipitation is significant throughout the year, but is heaviest from August to October.
 The average annual temperature in Obanazawa is 10.8 C. The average annual rainfall is 1538.5 mm with December as the wettest month.
 The temperatures are highest on average in August, at around 23.7 C, and lowest in January, at around -1.0 C. The city is noted for its very heavy snowfall in winter.

 Demographics

 Per Japanese census data, the population of Obanazawa peaked around 1950 and has declined considerably since then.

 History

 The area of present-day Obanazawa was part of ancient Dewa Province.
 After the start of the Meiji period, the area became part of Kitamurayama District, Yamagata Prefecture.
 The village of Obanazawa was established on April 1, 1889 with the establishment of the modern municipalities system, and was raised to town status on July 26, 1897.
 It was made a city on April 10, 1959.

 Obanazawa is the origin of one version of the Dontsuki song, the 'Hanagasa Dance Song', a song sung in many parts of Yamagata Prefecture.